 In the first Shoot It Now post, I described how a scene can unexpectedly change at almost any time when part of the subject is removed.
 Scenes can also be irrevocably altered when potential subjects are torn down, uprooted, broken, burned, or collapse.
 I had originally posted this a couple years ago, but not only did the subject cabin gradually collapse, it has now been torn down and almost completely removed.
 These photos show the progression.

 During the Spring and Fall workshops at the Great Smoky Mountains Institute at Tremont (www.gsmit.org/photo.html), we always take participants to photograph details of the old, deteriorating homes in Elkmont.
 It’s one of our most popular shooting locations.
 There used to be dozens of old cabins, but only a few of them are now being saved and renovated by the National Park Service.
 All the rest have been torn down and removed.

 As an aside, before the remaining houses are restored, they are in varying states of disrepair.
 The National Park Service prohibits anyone from going in some of them, and will ticket you if they catch you inside.
 This makes a lot of sense, since the floors, walls, and roofs could (and do) give way without warning.
-If you’re planning to photograph old structures anywhere, please be very careful about exploring inside them.
+If you’re planning to photograph old structures anywhere, please be very careful about exploring inside them, and stay out if there is a No Trespassing sign.
+It’s for your safety.